-The Scheme's investment objective is to achieve capital growth (1) over the medium-to-long term, which should be considered as a period of 5-7 years, by predominantly investing in the shares of US companies listed on the New York Stock Exchange.
+The Scheme's investment objective is to achieve capital growth (1) over the medium-to-long term, which should be considered as a period of 5-7 years, by predominantly (at least 80% of the Scheme) investing in the shares of listed US companies.

-The Scheme's performance target is to outperform after the deduction of charges the MSCI USA £ Net Total Return Index (the "Index") over a rolling 7-year period.
-The Index is regarded as a good measure of the share-price performance of the largest listed on the New York Stock Exchange.
+The Scheme's performance target is to outperform after the deduction of charges the MSCI USA \pounds Net Total Return Index (the "Index") over a rolling 7-year period.
+The Index is regarded as a good measure of the share-price performance for the types of companies in which the Scheme will invest.